 In our attempts to give our platform the most visibility possible, we might find ourselves allying with others online.
 They could be whom we might have worked with before or wish to in the future.

 This can lead us to have our website littered with cross-links.
 Or, ‘verification badges’ from other agencies, and a range of other mixed promotional material that can often age quickly.

 Just as you viewed your own social media content is something you should be responsible for, it can also be worthwhile to keep those you are connected to in check.
 It might be that their presence could rub off on you in a difficult manner.

 Use Smart Advertising

 Once you’ve got an accessible, SEO-friendly website, and an established social media presence, you can start to tailor your advertising to your target audience.
-Using pay per click (PPC) advertising allows you to put your ads on the forefront of search engines and specific social media platforms.
+Using pay-per-click (PPC) advertising allows you to put your ads at the forefront of search engines and specific social media platforms.

 It is called PPC because, as an advertiser, you pay a small fee to the particular platform or search engine hosting your ad whenever a potential customer clicks on it.

 The benefits of PPC ads are that with Google Ads, you can take advantage of reaching your target customers directly based on their keyword searches.
 The same PPC services are also available with Facebook

 Ads to display your campaigns on the social media platform.
 If you’re new to the world of paid ads online, work with a PPC agency, as they will be experts on how to reap a return on investment and make your ads work for you.It is called PPC because, as an advertiser, you pay a small fee to the particular platform or search engine hosting your ad whenever a potential customer clicks on it. #PPC Click To Tweet